hhuynh000/EE399_HW3/README.md

   $$X^{T}U = V\Sigma$$
 </p>

 When the data is projected on the three V-modes 2,3 and 5 the different digits can be seen to form different clusters when 3D plotted.
+Although, the different digits clusters are very close to each other and have a lot of overlap.
 The 3D plot with different digits colored is shown in the figure below.

 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW3/blob/main/resources/3D.png" width="500"/>